heynicejacket/dzi-builder/README.md

 ImageMagick, which I also used to combine all the individual tiles together, renumbering each png to fill in the empty ocean areas with that 59th tile, 41 times.

-Then, I ran 90 individual commands to append each row of images together, and 9 more to combine each row into a single, 30,000 x 30,000 pixel image.
+I ran 90 individual commands to append each row of images together, and 9 more to combine each row into a single, 30,000 x 30,000 pixel image.

-Then, I used libvips to convert that into a dzi.
+Finally, I used libvips to convert that into a dzi.

-Later, when I wanted to add transparent layers - nation borders, etc. - I had to do it all over again, for those layers, this time with libvips as ImageMagick doesn't (not really, anyway) support transparent png.
+Later, when I wanted to add transparent layers - nation borders, etc. - I had to do it all over again, for those layers, this time solely in libvips as ImageMagick doesn't really support transparent png.

-I've done that [once since](https://embers.nicejacket.cc/remembered-blacklands.html) for one other map, but staring down the completion of my third (and a recolor of the first), I couldn't stomach going through it again.
+I've done that [once since](https://embers.nicejacket.cc/remembered-blacklands.html) for one other map, but staring down the completion of my third and fourth (and a recolor of the first), I couldn't stomach it again.

-dzi-builder does all of the above, with minimal user input, and outputs a basic version of the html/css/javascript to get a map up and running.
+dzi-builder does all of the above for you and outputs a basic version of the html/css/javascript to get a map up and running.

+*Subsequent updates will provide exports for Photoshop (which I'm fairly familiar with), then GIMP (which I'm not familiar with), and then other common image tile formats (Google Earth, etc.).*

 ## Basic implementation